Billionaire Joe Segal's $63M Vancouver mansion up for sale

 The nearly 22,000 square foot home sits on an extremely private, gently sloping 1.28 acre property, overlooking English Bay and the North Shore mountains.

+Segal said he and his wife raised millions of dollars for the many charities they support hosting fundraisers in the home.

-The whole house is classic style, including the mature gardens inspired by Versailles that are tiered in three levels.
+The whole house is decorated in new classical style, including the mature gardens inspired by Versailles that are terraced on three levels.

-"I believe the buyer of this home will have a passion for art, history luxurious landscapes and timeless design," said listing agent Christa French.
+"I believe the buyer of this home will have a passion for art, history, luxurious landscapes and timeless design," said Frosch.

 Self-made man